IRM Definitions

 FOIRFreedom of Information Request.

 Calendar DaysAny day of the week.
 For example, SARs need to be answered in a calendar month – normally translated as 28 days – potentially adjusted in certain circumstances.
+The “clock” stops during the period where an applicant provides PoI.

 Working daysEIR and FOI requests have to be answered in 20 ( with extensions in certain circumstances) working days.
 These are defined as excluding weekends and bank holidays in the organisation’s jurisdiction.

 Reviews and AppealsA small proportion of IRs may not meet the satisfaction of parties involved and the IR may be Reviewed and there may be an Appeal.
+These processes have their own “clock” and must be tracked up to their deadline, too.

 ComplaintsBoth complaints about FOI and general complaints and other information requests may be automated through the system each process having appropriate template documents for automated and semi automated responses.